-A population increase in Baltimore starting around the turn of the 19th century meant a need for more housing, and soon, Federal Era rowhouses were built for all incomes.
+A population increase in Baltimore starting around the turn of the 19th century required more housing, and soon, Federal Era rowhouses were built for all incomes.
 One of the keys to Baltimore’s development was having large houses on main streets, medium-sized houses on side streets, and very small houses on alley streets.
-Most of the Federal Era houses can be recognized because they’re two-and-a-half stories tall with pitched roofs (rather than flat).
-These homes are found in the oldest neighborhoods like West Side (also known as South West Baltimore or SoWeBo), Federal Hill, Harbor East, Jonestown, Fells Point, and Canton.
+Most of the Federal Era houses are characterized by two-and-a-half stories with pitched roofs (rather than flat).
+These homes are found in Baltimore's oldest neighborhoods.

 While the Federal Era houses are plain and kind of rare today, Italianate rowhouses are ornate and the most common type of rowhouse.
 The Baltimore harbor and the railway industries were booming in the 1850s, and immigrants needed places to live.
 The most distinguished feature of the Italianate house is the cornice, or the very top of the front of the building.
 Decorative elements could be made of cast iron and easily reproduced, so many houses have the same ornamental brackets at the edge of the roof.

-These houses are generally three-stories and can be found in the neighborhoods that were built after the Inner Harbor was developed—Downtown, Locust Point, Highlandtown, Washington Village (also known as Pigtown), Broadway East, and Middle East, just to name a few.
+These houses are generally three stories and can be found in the neighborhoods that were built after the Inner Harbor was developed.

 In 1890, the first electric streetcar whizzed down the streets of Baltimore.
 A new system of streetcars allowed people to live farther from their work, so more and more developments appeared along the streetcar lines.
 Other transformations in production and industry also changed how homes could be built.

 The Artistic period of Baltimore rowhouses started in the 1870s and lasted until 1915, and this period offered houses that were more expressive and unique.
-Houses varied in construction and had front porches (now colorfully painted in neighborhoods like Charles Village and Barclay); bow-fronted brick houses and marble steps (common in Highlandtown and Hampden); and very large rowhouses with decorative brickwork, copulas, and bay windows (particularly prominent in Mid-Town-Belvedere, Bolton Hill, Upton, Druid Hill Park, Patterson Park, and Butcher’s Hill).
+Exact styles vary by neighborhood, but some have front porches (since colorfully painted); bow-fronted brick houses and marble steps; or are very large with decorative brickwork, copulas, and bay windows.

 In many ways, the construction of World War II and post-war houses is very similar to that of the daylight rowhouse.
 These rowhouses are also wider and shallower, with windows in each room, but they’re plainer than the earlier version.
 Neighborhoods like Waverly, Northwood, Loch Raven, and Belair-Edison usually have a mix of both of these eras.